thegreenwebfoundation/gaw-plugin-cloudflare-workers/README.md

 After you have installed the `@greenweb/grid-aware-websites` package ([see steps](/thegreenwebfoundation/grid-aware-websites/README.md)), you can use this plugin to:

-- Fetch the location of a user based on `cf` header values that are sent along in each Cloudflare request.
+- Fetch the location of a user based from the Cloudflare request.

 ## Fetching location